imagej/imagej.github.io/_pages/cookbook/index.md

 ## Installing ImageJ

-The Cookbook is based on the [Fiji](/software/fiji) distribution of ImageJ. {% include downloadfiji%}
+The Cookbook is based on the [Fiji](/software/fiji) distribution of ImageJ. {% include fiji/download-links %}

 ## Installing the Cookbook plugins